-Finding a cure for chronic pain and inflammation can feel overwhelming, which is why the skilled team at NYPT Health and Rehab offer a variety of different treatments for pain reduction, including the famous Graston Technique®.
+Finding a cure for chronic pain and inflammation can feel overwhelming, which is why the skilled team at NYPT Health & Rehab offer a variety of different treatments for pain reduction, including the famous Graston Technique®.
 NYPT owner and physical therapist Rich Sarmiento, MPT works with patients in Midtown Manhattan’s Flatiron District of New York City to develop personalized treatment plans that include a balance of manual therapies and exercise.
 If you’re interested in learning more about how the Graston Technique can help you recover from pain, call NYPT Health and Rehab or book an appointment online today.

 Graston Technique (GT) is a method of instrument-assisted manual therapy that may help reduce chronic pain and inflammation in your soft tissues.
 This therapy uses precise tools and requires specialized training to perform.